AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 ## The Complement to Consistency

 In Systems Thinking it's said that people often know which lever would have the biggest impact on a system.
 The problem is that they tend to want to push that lever very hard *in the wrong direction*.
-Economic growth is important, but we should aim for *less* of it, for instance[^1].
+For example, economic growth is important, but we should aim for *less* of it[^1].

 In my constant quest for consistency, I was doing the same thing.

-{{% hltext %}}What was missing for me wasn't *more consistency*, it was *more flexibility*.{{% /hltext %}}
+{{% hltext %}}What I needed wasn't *more consistency*, it was *more flexibility*.{{% /hltext %}}

 In every other system I'd tried, the only way to change my mind was by admitting defeat and starting over, or by abandoning the system altogether.
 In other words, to change you have to go through a system failure : either **break a streak** or **give up on the habit**.